coreconservation banners insulation banner2193

 Managing the Dew Point

+The dew point is the temperature at which vapours condense and transform into liquid water.
 Managing the dew point (or condensation point) is important to minimize interstitial condensation and to keep the wall fabric dry.

 There are fundamental differences on how the dew point is managed in newer and older buildings, which must be understood to prevent insulation design mistakes.